 Now, let’s take a look at some of the assets and equipment that are known to be affected by HIC.

 In oil and gas refining environments, as well as in petrochemical and chemical facilities, HIC is a risk to the safe and reliable operation of assets.
-Therefore, it is critical to recognize and monitor equipment that might be affected by this condition.
+Therefore, it is critical to recognize and monitor the equipment that might be affected by this condition.

 In general, pressure vessels, pressure safety relief valves, and piping and tubing made from carbon and low alloy steels may be susceptible to hydrogen damage.